 Such exceptions will apply to larger sites of four or more houses which are delivering affordable housing to be retained as affordable in perpetuity.
-The attached questionnaire (Appendix 3) should be completed at an early stage and discussed with the planning team before taking the proposal forward.
+The attached questionnaire (Appendix 3) must be completed at an early stage and discussed with the planning team before taking the proposal forward.
 This will ensure that all options for delivering affordable housing on the site have been fully explored.

-Suitability of sites is a key consideration.
-New houses must meet the other policies within the Local Development Plan on design and siting.
+Suitability of Sites for Development is a key consideration.
+New houses must meet the other policies within the local development plan on design and siting.